The following is a diary entry I wrote in March 2017 after leaving my job in London and trying out a new life in Spain.

 The metaphorical journey to Spain was no less simple and straightforward than the physical journey to Spain itself.
 Although I had almost left my two suitcases in the doorway of a friend’s flat in Victoria the night before, the procedure the following morning from Clapham North to Calle Elvira, a street in Granada, was without any major blunders.

-It was only by heavenly chance that as soon as I would return to the office the following Monday, I would be invited to a meeting with the CEO of the company I worked for.
+It was only by divine chance that as soon as I would return to the office the following Monday, I would be invited to a meeting with the CEO of the company I worked for.
 This is the second one-on-one conversation we had engaged in, other than “hello” and “how are you?” pleasantries in the office corridors, the only other time I had spoken to him about my job and how it was going was after my first week, almost half a year beforehand.
 In short, the CEO told me that he had noticed I was unhappy in my position (I thought I had been acting nonchalant), and that myself working alone while my boss worked overseas in New York was simply not working.
 I could have told him that would have been the case for free.
 He told me that unfortunately - and with remorse - he would be issuing my notice, and that in exactly one month I would be set free from the shackles of my (at times) overwhelming and unachievable responsibilities, and cast back into the sea of unemployment from whence he had fished me from not so long before.
 He offered to set me up with some of his valuable contacts, in a hope to find me new work.
-I left, after not saying much and ran home to my flatmates to share the news of my contract termination.
-Upon exclaiming that I had been fired (I use the word ‘fired’ here for dramatic effect), I felt a tear of joy leave my right eye.
+I left, after not saying much and dashed home to my flatmates to share the news of my contract termination.
+Upon exclaiming that I had been fired (I preferred to use the word ‘fired’ for dramatic effect), I felt a tear of joy leave my right eye.
 What a blessed thing it is, to be relieved of a job you already planned to leave, without having to fill in the required paperwork and hassle a whole evening over a letter of resignation.

 *N.B.: The original source of this quote was initially unknown, but after some light research, I have come to find that I have in fact pulled this motto I now live by from Bridget Jones: The Edge of Reason (2004).